CyanLetter/simple-site-template/README.md

 <a name="overview"></a>
 ## Overview

 This is a simple website template for getting projects up and running quickly.
-It was designed to compile quilckly, to maintain separation between src and dist assets, and to be able to run from both src and dist.
+Designed primarily to provide a base build process that maintains separation between src and dist assets.

-This template includes sass compilation, js concatination and minification, and simple image compression.
-It does not include things like ES6 transpiling.
+This project includes sass and js compilation, and manifest revisions for compiled files.
+React or Vue based projects should instead be set up via their respective project templates and CLI interfaces.

 <a name="gettingstarted"></a>
 ## Getting Started